list-giftr/list-giftr/README.md

 **Name** | **Description**
 ---|---
 `DEBUG` | Enables debug mode which provides stack traces in the browser when errors occur.
 This can expose sensitive information.
 This also provides a default value for `SECRET_KEY`.
+`DEV_EPHERMAL_DB` | Use an in-memory sqlite database.
+Typically used for testing.
+`DEV_LIVE_RELOAD` | Enables live reloading of the browser when template changes are made.
 `DEV_STATIC_FILES_NOT_HASHED` | Use the default static files storage.
 Typically used for integration testing so static files can be found.
-`DEV_LIVE_RELOAD` | Enables live reloading of the browser when template changes are made.
 `DEV_TOOLS` | Enables `django-debug-toolbar`
 `DISABLE_PASSWORD_RESTRICTIONS` | Disables the requirement that passwords not be too common.